 Those who need a break from the relentless urban energy can slip away for a hike on the nearby mountain slopes, or take a day trip to the surprising Bavarian-inspired town of La Colonia Tovar.

-A holiday in Caracas is a rather daunting experience as this is a chaotic, polluted and intimidating city, seething with humanity.
+A holiday in Caracas is a rather daunting experience as this is a chaotic and intimidating city, seething with humanity.
 Those who are brave enough to travel to Caracas are rewarded with a chance to get a true perspective on Venezuela by exploring its capital city, and there are more than enough sights to fill a holiday.
-Caracas is a thrilling destination for intrepid travellers who are not averse to putting up with squalid conditions and the threat of crime in order to discover the treasures the city holds.
+Caracas is a thrilling destination for intrepid travellers who are not averse to putting up with rougher conditions and the threat of crime in order to discover the treasures the city holds.

 Become our Caracas Travel Expert

 We are looking for contributors for our Caracas travel guide.
 If you are a local, a regular traveller to Caracas or a travel professional with time to contribute and answer occasional forum questions, please contact us.